 Make sure you have plenty of layers packed for potential weather changes.
 Keep water easily accessible and your essentials bag within reach, usually in a side pocket.

 Because of the size difference between a daypack and a large pack, where you put your items does differ slightly.
 But, similar to packing a large pack, you may want to separate your gear into smaller bags for ease of storage.
 This will make everything much less hectic in your main backpack compartment.

 Final Tips & Tricks

 - Use a checklist (and check it twice) so that you don’t forget anything.

 - Bring plenty of water, snacks, and food!

 - Tell someone you trust where you’re headed in case anything goes wrong.

 - If possible, try on a backpack at an outdoor store before purchasing to be certain it’s a good fit.

-- Color code your gear into different bags to make items easier to find.
+- Separate your gear into different bags to make items easier to find.

-- Pack a small essentials bag that will be easily accessible at all times at the top of the pack.
+- Pack a small essentials bag and keep it easily accessible at all times at the top of the pack.

 - Make small adjustments throughout the day to maintain the optimal fit for your pack.

 - Repack properly after each night of your trip.